Tomcli/community/teps/0059-allow-custom-task-to-be-embedded-in-pipeline.md

 Use Tektoncd/pipeline webhook to determine if a task is a custom task based on above suggestion.
-Once a task is determined to be a custom task, then the specification defined in taskSpec will be used to send a custom resource creation request to kubernetes.
-This requires communication with kubernetes, that is, Tektoncd/Pipeline controller will act as a client to kubernetes.
+Once a task is determined to be a custom task, then the specification defined in taskSpec will be also used to define the `Run` custom resource.
+This requires the `Run` API also need to be updated with the taskSpec.

-Once custom task resource creation is requested by Tektoncd/Pipeline webhook, Tektoncd/Pipeline treats the embedded custom task same as a referenced task.
+Once `Run` resource creation is requested by Tektoncd/Pipeline webhook, the custom controller should have a webhook to validate if the `Run` has the embedded taskSpec and validate the embedded spec.
+If the spec is valid, then it can be used when the custom task is reconciling the `Run` resource.

 ### Notes/Caveats (optional)

-When custom task spec is invalid, Tektoncd/Pipeline may not know its state until the resource creation which will be a behavior compliant with recommendation of general Kubernetes operator development guidelines (which says that the invalid spec should fail fast, the resource creation should not be attempted), of course if Tektoncd/Pipeline webhook decides to wait for the custom task resource to be validated, then this problem can be avoided but this requires a new programming pattern in Tektoncd/Pipeline, that is, wait for the custom task controller to post the custom task resource state at least after the custom task controller validation phase, this can potentially makes things complicated.

 ### Risks and Mitigations